-- 5.4.1.1 The Chair Elect shall, in the absence or disability of the Chair, perform the duties and exercise the powers of the Chair, and shall perform such other duties as the Board prescribes. - 5.4.1.2 The Chair Elect is a member of the Finance Committee. - 5.4.1.3 The Chair Elect may represent NCTTRAC at Governor's EMS and Trauma Advisory Council (GETAC) Meetings and other meetings as necessary. - 5.4.1.4 The Chair Elect is obligated to communicate appropriate information to whatever audience may be warranted, based on information received. - 5.4.1.5 The Chair Elect shall have check signing privileges according to the Transactions of the Organization SOP. - 5.4.1.6 The Chair Elect, as an officer of the Board, participates in the hiring, termination, disciplinary actions, and/or performance evaluations of the Executive Director. - 5.4.1.7 The Chair Elect leads the annual bylaws and standard operating procedures review process to include review and continuation of Standing Committees/Subcommittees.
+- 5.4.1.1 The Chair Elect shall, in the absence or disability of the Chair, perform the duties and exercise the powers of the Chair, and shall perform such other duties as the Board prescribes. - 5.4.1.2 The Chair Elect is a member of the Finance Committee. - 5.4.1.3 The Chair Elect may represent NCTTRAC at Governor's EMS and Trauma Advisory Council (GETAC) Meetings and other meetings, as necessary. - 5.4.1.4 The Chair Elect shall serve as one of the two NCTTRAC Representative positions to the TETAF General Assembly. - 5.4.1.5 The Chair Elect is obligated to communicate appropriate information to whatever audience may be warranted, based on information received. - 5.4.1.6 The Chair Elect shall have check signing privileges according to the Transactions of the Organization SOP. - 5.4.1.7 The Chair Elect, as an officer of the Board, participates in the hiring, termination, disciplinary actions, and/or performance evaluations of the Executive Director. - 5.4.1.8 The Chair Elect leads the annual bylaws and standard operating procedures review process to include review and continuation of Standing Committees/Subcommittees.